yenbuilds/yenbuilds-flight-program/PHILOSOPHY.md

 The *why* of YenBuilds is simple:

-**To build a flight environment that feels truthful, behaves coherently, and compels disciplined, meaningful flying.**
+**To build an ecosystem of tools that feels truthful, behaves coherently, and compels disciplined, meaningful flying.**

 Without that *why*, the rest collapses into engineering busywork.